RajeevBotadra/RajeevBotadra.github.io/_pages/about.md

 In addition to my academic pursuits, I enjoy exploring topics related to **artificial intelligence**, **robotics**, and **environmental sustainability**.

 ### Get in Touch
-Feel free to connect with me through the links below or reach out via email:
+Feel free to send over an email or conenct with me on LinkedIn.

 - [LinkedIn](https://www.linkedin.com/in/rajeev-botadra/)
 - [GitHub](https://github.com/RajeevBotadra)